Tracker - Getting More from Membership

 Frank was able to get Tracker installed with the help of International SOS technical support in less than three months.
 He could access Tracker from his laptop or from his phone.
 All travel bookings were centralised under the company’s newly written travel policy, and Frank was satisfied that they now could demonstrate best practice in crisis planning.

-Frank got more from his International SOS membership and could contact employees more rapidly during a crisis without reconstructing journeys using travel agencies.
+Frank got more from his International SOS subscription and could contact employees more rapidly during a crisis without reconstructing journeys using travel agencies.
 His organisation was better able to meet their Duty of Care obligations.
 Employees too were comforted knowing that their company could get in touch easily in the event of an emergency.